rocket-meals/RocketMealsDocumentation/CONTRIBUTING.rst

 Contribution guide
 ==================
-Thank you for considering to contribute to Kernel Tuner!
+Thank you for considering to contribute to Rocket Meals!

 Reporting Issues
 ----------------